Subhransupanda2000/JAVA/collection/internalwork/README.md

 Key Characteristics:
 * Sorted order: Elements are stored in sorted order based on their natural ordering or a provided comparator.
 Unique elements: Like other set implementations in Java, TreeSet does not allow duplicate elements.
+# What is the internal data structure used in hashset?
+* he working of a HashSet is based on a hash table, which is a data structure that uses a hash function to map keys (in this case, the elements being stored) to values (in this case, their positions in the table).
+The hash function takes an input (the element) and returns a hash code, which is an integer value.
+This hash code is used as an index to store the element in an array-like structure, often referred to as a bucket.
+HashSet internally uses HashMap to store it’s elements.
+Whenever you create a HashSet object, one HashMap object associated with it is also created.
+This HashMap object is used to store the elements you enter in the HashSet.
+The elements you add into HashSet are stored as keys of this HashMap object.
+The value associated with those keys will be a constant